HuangJuanLR/Juan_ShaderandGraphGUI/README.md

 - When using remapping with three Floats, the first Float is just for displaying.

-- Min and max value's name should be the first Float's name plus "Min" or "Max" (case sensitive)
+- Min and max value's name should be the first Float's name plus `Min` or `Max"` (case sensitive)

-- When using remapping with Vector, Vector.x will be min value and Vector.y for max value
+- When using remapping with Vector, `Vector.x` will be min value and `Vector.y` for max value

 - The property's default value will be used as the default min and max value